OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 After this you'll be asked several questions and different actions will be taken depending on your answers.

-If you want to import the network and the vnet has vlan id it will show to you in first place.
+If you want to import the network and the vnet has vlan id, it will be shown to you in the first place.
-Next step is to assign an Address Range.
+The next step is to assign an address range.
 You can know more about address ranges in the :ref:`Managing Address Ranges <manage_address_ranges>` section.

 Import networks with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Sunstone the process is similar, click on Virtual Networks under the Network menu entry and then click on the Import button.
-Choose a vCenter cluster and then on **Get Networks**.
+In Sunstone the process is similar: click on Virtual Networks under the Network menu entry and then click on the Import button.
+Choose a vCenter cluster and then click on **Get Networks**.

 Before importing a network, you can click on the down arrow next to the network's name and specify the type of address pool you want to configure: